 Jesus said, “Give to everyone who asks of you.
 And from him who takes away your goods do not ask them back” (Luke 6:30).
-The whole tone of the entire Sermon on the Mount makes it clear that giving should become a habit to Christians.
+The whole tone of the entire Sermon on the Mount makes it clear that sharing should become a habit to Christians.
 Jesus said, “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven” (Matthew 5:16).
-The Lord encourages His children to give saying, “A generous person will prosper; whoever refreshes others will be refreshed” (Proverbs 11:25).
+The Lord encourages His children to share saying, “A generous person will prosper; whoever refreshes others will be refreshed” (Proverbs 11:25).

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,